TonyPython0505/Restaurants-Menu-App/README.md

 Learnt about:
 - screens navigation with createNavigateStackNavigator imported from '@react-navigation/native-stack'
 - NavigationContainer imported from '@react-navigation/native', Stack.Navigator and Stack.Screen
+- set the prop initialRouteName to set the initial screen of the app
 - props.navigation.navigate(<screen name>, param object)
 - props.route.params.<key name> to extract items from param object sent in props.navigation.navigate()
 - useNavigation hook to replace the navigation prop which can be used in unregistered screens